-The assessment will be undertaken on a calendar year basis (ie January to December).
+The assessment will be undertaken on a calendar year basis i.e. January to December.

-Each licence will be assessed and allocated into one of the following overall compliance bands for that year - excellent, good, at risk, broadly compliant, poor, and very poor.
+Each licence assessed in a calendar year will be allocated into one of the following overall compliance bands for that year - excellent, good, at risk, broadly compliant, poor, and very poor.
 These bands are defined as follows: